Seminars

 - Organizers: Claudia Senik & Olivier Tercieux

-- Operational contact: Marina Rodriguez
+- Operational contact: No Rakotovao

 This seminar is co-funded by a French government subsidy managed by the Agence Nationale de la Recherche under the framework of the Investissements d’avenir programme reference ANR-17-EURE-0001.